Burnaby Women's Counselling

 Will counselling help me unpack feelings connected to my life transition?

-Counselling can help individuals unpack and process their emotions.
+Counselling can help women unpack and process their emotions.
 Some clients feel stressed and overwhelmed during a life transition, while others feel sad or afraid.
 As your Burnaby therapist, I work with clients to help them feel more in control, even when they feel overwhelmed or stressed.
 I support clients in regulating their emotions and encourage them to notice bodily sensations.
 Finally, I gently remind clients that their feelings will pass and that they will not always feel so overwhelmed or stressed.

 Why Choose At Ease Counselling?